 In the medical sciences evidence is often ranked from the strongest to the weakest, with systematic reviews/meta-analyses considered to be at the highest level, or Level 1.
 The rankings are based on the characteristics of research designs (methodology, validity, and applicability to patient care) and their ability to protect against bias.
 There is no one universally accepted hierarchy, but a ranking is often depicted using a pyramid.

 National Guideline Clearinghouse (evidence varies)

-These resources are only available to Wilkes staff, faculty and students:
+The resources below are only available to Wilkes staff, faculty and students:

 This network for students interested in evidence-based healthcare brings together relevant, useful resources about all aspects of EBH into a searchable, useable platform.

 S4BE is divided up into two main areas, education and blogging.
 The education component includes both articles generated by S4BE contributors and signposts to outside content.

 In addition to the educational aspect, S4BE has student bloggers who write about EBH.
 Their posts look at recent news in the health world or summarize new research.
 They also comment on problems and controversies in the health world, trying to find solutions.